Business licenses are required for all businesses except home occupations. A copy of the license application is available at the Building Department.

 New building (including engineering review) $700

 We strongly recommend a preliminary meeting with the City Planner before beginning this process in order to determine what issues will be discussed.
 The emphasis of the Planning Commission will be to ensure that the requested changes will not adversely affect the surrounding commercial and residential areas.
-It is important to remember that the Planning Commission is considering final plans, and that all expected modifications must be included in the presented plans.
+It is important to remember that the Planning Commission is considering final plans not just a concept, and that all expected modifications must be included in the presented plans.
+If approved, any implementation of the plans will need to completely conform to what the Planning Commission approved.
 As a result, it is prudent to discuss your plans with the City before moving through this process.
 These preliminary efforts will considerably ease your final review.

 Certain uses are permitted as 'of right' within the City of Berkley.
 Other uses, because of their nature, are considered Special Uses, and cannot be administratively approved.
 To apply for a Special Use approval, there is a $340 application fee and 30 days advance notice is required.
 We recommend a preliminary meeting with the City Planner before beginning the process to determine what issues will be discussed.
 A public hearing on the matter is scheduled before the Planning Commission, and the required legal notices are distributed.
 The application will first come before the Planning Commission, which will hold a public hearing and then make a recommendation to the City Council.
 The emphasis of the Planning Commission is to ensure that the neighborhood will not be adversely affected by the proposed use.
 As the business owner, you will also have an opportunity to discuss your plans.
 We encourage you to discuss you plans with the City before moving through this process.